 gain insights into research and industry perspectives.

-A network with potential employers during training, both in academia and industry.
+build a network of potential employers during training, both in academia and industry.

-You will gain theoretical and practical knowledge in the field of electric power systems.
+You will gain theoretical and practical knowledge in the field of renewable electricity.
 By the time you graduate, you will have the following skills:

-Be able to perform Power System analysis of large and small electrical systems.
+be able to perform Power System analysis of transport and distribution electrical systems.

 project expansions of the electricity grid.

 Technical skills are important, but also soft skills such as presentation technique and argumentation.
 Project management is also part of the programme.
 This will be very useful during your studies and for your professional career.

-Year 1 In the first year, you will study advanced courses in various renewable energy generation as well as industrial project management.
+In the first year, you will study advanced courses in various renewable energy generation as well as industrial project management.
 Examples of courses:

 Wind Power - Technology and Systems

 Wave power - Technology and Systems

-Year 2 During the second year, you will study advanced courses in electrical engineering and power systems.
-You will have more freedom to choose your courses and build your own profile.
+During the second year, you will study advanced courses in electrical engineering and power systems.
 You will find more systems-oriented courses.
 Examples of courses:

 Solar Energy Technologies for Electricity Production

 Batteries and Storage

-The last semester is devoted to the 30 credit Master's thesis required to obtain the degree.
+The final semester is devoted to the 30 credit Master's thesis required to obtain the degree.
 It can be performed at a company or together with a research group at the university.
 There is also a 15 credit thesis at the end of the first year.
 It may be possible to obtain a Master's degree worth 60 credits after one year.

 The industry organisation "Svensk Energi" estimates that the energy sector in Sweden alone will requires over 7000 new positions in the next few years.
 The increase of renewable sources in the electric system is seen worldwide.
 The need for well-trained engineers and technicians with expertise in electric power and renewable power generation is large - both in Sweden and abroad.